raghupemm/automated-deployment-esxi-hosts/README.md

-1. This is a Nested Deployment and requires the following to be already in place *.
-Physical Compute: ESXi Physcial Host(s) are already deployed with ESXi 6.x?
+1. This is a Nested Deployment and requires the following to be already in place
+   	* Physical Compute: ESXi Physcial Host(s) are already deployed with ESXi 6.x?
 For my environment I have two physcial servers with ESXi 6.7 installed.
-	*. vCenter is configured: vCenter is installed to leverage the vCenter APIs to deploy the nested ESXi hosts *.
-Storage: Storage is required to be attached to this infrastructure; I'm using locally attached storage to each of the ESXi hosts.
+	* vCenter is configured: vCenter is installed to leverage the vCenter APIs to deploy the nested ESXi hosts
+	* Storage: Storage is required to be attached to this infrastructure; I'm using locally attached storage to each of the ESXi hosts.
 Then on one of the hosts I created a NFS storage using FreeNAS.
-	*.
-Networking: For the nested environment, I wanted to use VLAN tagging and for that I setup VyOS router.
+	* Networking: For the nested environment, I wanted to use VLAN tagging and for that I setup VyOS router.
 The network topology assumes all ESXi hosts are using VLAN id 2 and a network is already defined.
-	*.
-Other services: This environment uses AD, DNS, NTP and for that we used an existing Windows Server template to act as a jumpbox.
+	* Other services: This environment uses AD, DNS, NTP and for that we used an existing Windows Server template to act as a jumpbox.
-	*.
-Terraform server: Installed an Ubuntu server as a Terraform server that also has Go programming language and govomi and govc library
+	* Terraform server: Installed an Ubuntu server as a Terraform server that also has Go programming language and govomi and govc library

-2. Once the above are in place, you can use the terraform templates *.
-They do assume that the nested ESXi image is downloaded to a local repository.
+2. Once the above are in place, you can use the terraform templates
+	* They do assume that the nested ESXi image is downloaded to a local repository.
-	*.
+	* T....

 ......More documentation updates to come......